 Camping in Cambridge and Cambridgeshire:

+Why not turn your camping trip to glamping with these DIY glamping tips!
 Where are your favourite places for camping in Cambridge and the surrounding area?
 Let us know in the comments.

 See more places to stay in Cambridge here.